 Don't miss any new articles and instead receive them in your inbox as soon as they become available.

-Have you ever had a great meeting that just couldn't reach the consensus?
+Have you ever had a great meeting that just couldn't reach a consensus?
 No final decision, no compromise?
 Here's how to get it fixed:

 To reach consensus, strive for it You won't reach a satisfactory solution unless you work toward it as a goal.
 Narrow the discussion down (see later in this article how) and close it.
 It's that easy!

-What stops you from reaching consensus, decision, and compromise?
-You usually cannot narrow down the discussion, because… it stays open — either proposed solutions bring too much uncertainty, or one our more participants are not convinced.
+What stops you from reaching a consensus, decision, and compromise?
+You usually cannot narrow down the discussion, because… it stays open — either proposed solutions bring too much uncertainty, or one or more participants are not convinced.
 Even good meetings can be victims of that phenomenon!

 To reach the goal, keep narrowing down Here's how to do it in just 4 simple steps: